TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> apple banana strawberry pineapple
 ```

-For hashes, each "item" is a key-value pair.
+Some enumerable methods are applied to hashes in exactly the same way as to arrays, while others are implemented differently depending on the type of collection used.
+The `each` method, for example, is utilized a bit differently for hashes.
+Each "item" in a hash is a key-value pair.
 If you call `each` on a hash, the item passed to the code block will be an array of the key and value [key, value].

 ```ruby
 my_hash = { "one" => 1, "two" => 2, "three" => 3, "four" => 4}